albentrang/cypress-portfolio/test_specs/custom_website_plan.md

 - Every test, both positive and negative, needs to pass.
 - Tests are done using JavaScript, Cypress, and Cucumber.
 - Deliverable will be a generated report using Mochawesome.
+- All data-cy attributes in the HTML elements must be unique across all HTML files.
 - Using the Cucumber framework, the feature files will store all the specific test cases.
 Thus, the test cases listed in this test plan will contain general features (web pages) to test.

 ## Test Cases